Education in Albania: Communist period

 In the 1950s, the school system was given a thorough Soviet orientation in terms both of communist ideological propaganda and central government control.
 Secondary technical schools were established along the same lines.
 In 1951 three institutes of higher learning were founded: the Higher Pedagogic Institute, the Higher Polytechnical Institute, and the Higher Agricultural Institute, all patterned on Soviet models.
 Most textbooks, especially those dealing with scientific and technical matters, were Soviet translations.
 Courses for teacher preparation were established in which the Russian language, Soviet methods of pedagogy and psychology, and Marxist-Leninist dialectics were taught by Soviet instructors.
 A team of Soviet educators laid the structural, curricular, and ideological foundations of the Enver Hoxha University at Tirana (now called University of Tirana), which was established in 1957.

 By 1960 the system of elementary and secondary education had evolved into an eleven-year program encompassing schools of general education and vocational and professional institutes.
-The schools of general education consisted of primary grades one to four, intermediate grades five to seven, and secondary grades eight to eleven.
+The schools of general education consisted of primary school years one to four, intermediate years five to seven, and secondary school years eight to eleven.
 In October 1960, however, as Soviet-Albanian tensions were reaching the breaking point, the Albanian Party of Labour issued a resolution calling for the reorganisation of the whole school system.
 The resolution's real aim was to purge the schools of Soviet influence and rewrite the textbooks.
 An additional year was added to the eleven-year general education program, and the whole school system was integrated more closely with industry in order to prepare Albanian youth to replace the Soviet specialists, should the latter be withdrawn, as they eventually were in 1961.

 A subsequent reform divided the education system into four general categories: preschool, general eight-year program, secondary, and higher education.
 The compulsory eight-year program was designed to provide pupils with the elements of ideological, political, moral, aesthetic, physical, and military education.
 The new system lowered the entrance age for pupils from seven to six, and no longer separated primary and intermediate schools.